-Nuedexta is a combination of dextromethorphan and quinidine.
-It is approved by the FDA to treat involuntary episodes of crying or laughing, known as the pseudobulbar affect (PBA), in people with multiple sclerosis (MS) and other neurological disorders.
+Nuedexta, developed and commercialized by Avanir Pharmaceuticals, is a treatment approved by the U.S. Food and Drug Administration (FDA) to treat involuntary episodes of crying or laughing, known as the pseudobulbar affect (PBA).
+People with multiple sclerosis (MS), as well as those with other neurological disorders, can experience PBA.

 Nuedexta is composed of dextromethorphan and quinidine.
 Although the mechanism of action of Nuedexta is not fully understood, researchers think dextromethorphan affects the way signals are transmitted between brain cells via chemicals called neurotransmitters, which control emotions.
 By normalizing the activity of these neurotransmitters, Nuedexta helps regulate the uncontrollable emotional outbursts seen in MS patients with PBA.

 Quinidine helps increase the amount of dextromethorphan available in the blood, enhancing its therapeutic effect.

 The safety and effectiveness of Nuedexta were assessed in a Phase 3 trial (NCT00050232) in 150 MS patients with PBA.
 The results of the trial, published in the journal Annals of Neurology, showed that patients receiving Nuedexta had greater reductions in Center for Neurologic Study-Lability Scale (CNS-LS) scores compared to those receiving placebo.
 The CNS-LS is a self-administered questionnaire used by professionals to identify and measure symptoms suggestive of PBA.